 - EasyMP Network Projection software sets up your computer for network projection.
 See the EasyMP Network Projection Operation Guide for instructions. - EasyMP Monitor software (Windows only) lets you monitor and control your projector through the network.
 You can download the latest software and documentation from the Epson web site.
-Go to epson.com/support (U.S.) or epson.ca/support (Canada) and select your projector. - EasyMP Network Updater software (Windows only) allows you to update firmware for a projector over a wired LAN.
+Go to epson.com/support (U.S.) or epson.ca/support (Canada) and select your projector. - EasyMP Multi PC Projection software allows you to hold interactive meetings by projecting the computer screens of users over a network.
+See the EasyMP Multi PC Projection Operation Guide for instructions. - EasyMP Network Updater software (Windows only) allows you to update firmware for a projector over a wired LAN.
 See the EasyMP Network Updater Operation Guide for instructions.
 You can download the latest software and documentation from the Epson web site.
 Go to epson.com/support (U.S.) or epson.ca/support (Canada) and select your projector.